Skip to main content

 Types of replacement lenses

 With recent advances in technology, there are different types of lens implants, called Intraocular lenses (IOL).
-The suitability for each design of lenses depends on multiple factors which will be carefully considered and discussed in detail at your consultation.
+The suitability of each design for you depends on multiple factors, which will be carefully considered and discussed in detail at your consultation.
 The decision is customised to the patient’s needs and his eye health.
-There are 4 main types of lenses:
+There are 4 main types of replacement lenses:

 Monofocal IOL